-Hare krishna!
+Hare Krishna!
 Please accept my humble obeisances.
-All Glories to Srila Prabhupad and Gurudev!
+All Glories to Srila Prabhupada and Srila Gurudev!

-Srimad Bhagavatham, Tenth canto chapter thirty three describes Lord Sri Krishna's Rasa dance in the company of the gopis.
-When Maharaja parikshit heard the narration of krishna's conjugal pastimes with the gopis, which superficially resemble the activities of lusty, wanton persons, he expresses a doubt to the great devotee Srila sukadeva Goswami.
+Srimad Bhagavatam, 10th canto, chapter 33 describes Lord Sri Krishna's Rasa dance in the company of the gopis.
+When Maharaja Parikshit heard the narration of Krishna's conjugal pastimes with the gopis, which superficially resemble the activities of lusty, wanton persons, he expresses a doubt to the great devotee Srila Sukadeva Goswami.
 Sukadeva Goswami dispelled this doubt by stating that since Sri Krishna is the absolute enjoyer, such pastimes as these can never be contaminated by any fault.
 Then he proceeds to say:

-To illustrate the foolishness of imitative followers, Srila Prabhupad used to tell the story about a doctor and his apprentice.
+To illustrate the foolishness of imitative followers, Srila Prabhupada used to tell the story about a doctor and his apprentice.

 Copyright © 2020.
 All rights reserved.